iamgini/python-sandbox/README.md

 # python-sandbox
-Contains my scratchbook for python learning and tests.
+Contains scratchbooks for python learning and tests.